 When you combine skills, experience and teamwork you can achieve results that go beyond what was expected.
 Essentially in a high performance team 1 + 1 = 5.

-When I was climbing Everest there was a group of researchers from brown and Harvard Universities sharing our base camp.
+When I was climbing Everest there was a group of researchers from Brown and Harvard Universities sharing our base camp.
 They were researching the impact of team culture on summit success.
 Their hypothesis was that a dysfunctional or poor functioning team would have a negative influence on individual and team performance and on ultimate summit success.
-I did not see the results of their study, but from my own informal research I can say their hypothesis was correct.
+I did not see the results of their study, but from my own informal research, I can say their hypothesis was correct.

 I experienced the impact of team culture on results first hand when climbing Cho Oyu in Tibet.
 We had a team of talented and experienced climbers and yet we could not get ourselves together to become a team.
-We did not bond together and for supportive relationships, this led to low levels of trust among the team and this promoted silos, selfishness and lack of communication.
+We did not bond together and form supportive relationships, this led to low levels of trust among the team and this promoted silos, selfishness and lack of communication.
 Nobody was really committed to the team and there was no accountability.
 Ultimately we failed.
 Not a single person, all of who were totally capable, made it to the summit.

 At Summit Team building we believe that teamwork is the most important factor in organizational success and this is what we focus on in our team building programs.
 Our goal is to help you build the best team foundation possible from which you can attain high performance results.

 Check out our Team Development and Team building program and see what we can do to help your team become high performance.